GEM-M-Ms/matcher/README.md

  ```

  Ensure criteria exists when creating a new match.
- Should criteria is not defined, otherwise mantors list wont be sorted properly for creating a new match.
+ Should criteria empty, or has wrong column name, mentor list wont be sorted properly for creating a new match.